utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Plots from Universe Data
 ------------------------
 To create plots that use data from a single universe, use the :py:class:`~utopya.plotting.UniversePlotCreator`.
-It allows to specify a set of universes to create plots for and provides the plotting function with data from the selected universes.
+It allows specifying a set of universes from which to create plots, and passes data from the selected universes to the plotting function.

-The plot configuration for a universe plot requires as an additional argument a selection of which universes the plot should be created for.
+The plot configuration needs to know which universes to plot.
 This is done via the ``universes`` argument:

 .. code-block:: yaml